kleinschmidt/cogsci-particle-learn/notes.md

 Order effects: adaptation with a small number of particles, look at correlation between responses etc.  Compare w/ hysterisis (Tuller and Lancia?)

+Connection with toscano and mcmurray model: one-particle solution?

+# Poster

+Again, what's the point?

+1. language acquisition: need to figure out categories based on unlabled observations.
+2. Bayesian models (computational level).
+Treat it as a inference problem: prior probability on number of categories (potentially infinite) with a simplicity bias.
+Combine with likelihood of data under each number of categories.
+3. This perspective has been **pretty successful!**  BIg problem:
+   _computational_ level.  how could a situated agent with limited resources ever do this?

+Conclusion

+1. Can learn the distrbution of cues as observations come one by one.
+2. But need some kind of 'cleanup' to actually make an accurate inference about the number of clusters (which is important for acquiring linguistic knowledge...need to hook into lexicon etc.)

+## What I want people to take away:

+* SMC is a way to bridge computational and algorithmic/psychological models.
+* But not totally straightforward: need to read out somehow.  eh I hate that.

+It _works_, but can't necessarily read off stuff in the obvious way.
+The number of categories the model has ever used isn't a good measure of what it thinks the real complexity of the data is, because it's not a good measure of the number of categories it'll use in the _future_.

+## Want to show:

+* logic of modeling:
+    * computational-level model: infer the number and structure of clusters based on data...in principle an infinite number of categories, but prefer simpler with a "rich get richer" prior.
+    * algorithmic: only maintain a small number of hypotheses, these represent your uncertain beliefs about the way to cluster the data you've seen so far.
+* goodness of fit summaries (number of clusters, etc.)
+    * number of clusters
+    * probability of "correct" solution (number of clusters with > 0.1% of observations, entropy of cluster prior, etc.)
+* cluster solutions
+    * distributions
+    * assignment similarity
+* some visualization of algorithm, to contrast with Gibbs.

+## Relation to previous work:

+* sanborn and navarro stuff: learn categories with particles (what kind of categories?)